 As a Millennial that has struggled on and off with debt since age 18, I had some uniquely interesting takeaways from The Total Money Makeover.
 Because this book has been out since 2013, there are a plethora of reviews written by people far smarter than myself.
 If you want a traditional book review, thank you for visiting but you’ll be better off returning to Google.

 I heard of Dave Ramsey’s Snowball method before and his advocacy for the envelope system (listen to our tips for modernizing the Envelop System thru electronic apps and accounts here and here).
 This book goes into greater detail about his “Baby Steps” to reaching debt freedom.
-I had only heard of a few:

 - Save $1,000 Fast